 Terminology and concepts in Splunk RUM 🔗

-The following sections introduce important terminology and concepts in Splunk RUM.
+The following sections introduce important terminology and concepts in Splunk RUM for Browser and Splunk RUM for Mobile.

 Traces and spans 🔗